-The first step in making a good choice is understanding the similarities and differences between options.
-There are two types of health
+The first step toward making a good choice is understanding the similarities and differences between options.
+There are two types of health plans available to you under the New York State Health Insurance Program (NYSHIP): The Empire Plan and NYSHIP-approved Health Maintenance Organizations (HMOs).